philc/book-notes/shape up - ryan singer.md

   * Property 2: it's solved
     * The overall solution is spelled out.
 The solution elements are connected.
   * Property 3: it's bounded
-    * It's definition and scope matches the appetite the company has for it.
+    * The idea's definition and scope matches the appetite the company has for it.
   * Shaping is strategic work.
 "Setting the appetite and coming up with a solution requires you to be critical about the problem.
 What are we trying to solve?
 Why does it matter?
 What counts as success?
 Which customers are affected?
 What is the cost of doing this instead of something else?"